johnbachman/famplex/README.md

   files, and to identifiers in [PFAM](http://pfam.xfam.org/) and [Interpro](https://www.ebi.ac.uk/interpro/) when possible.

-**Note: Some text strings in the map have no grounding.** This was originally used to identify entities that represent parsing errors and that should not be included in downstream output.
-For example, "MAP" a degenerate extraction that could signify many entities, including MAP kinase, MAP kinase inhibitor, MAP kinase kinase, etc. However, these empty entries could be used differently depending on the downstream application.

 ## Gene prefixes

 The file ```gene_prefixes.csv``` enumerates prefixes and suffixes frequently